-The Space Foundation Discovery Center is a resource for students, educators, our neighbors and visitors to the Pikes Peak Community.
-The modest admission fee supports Discovery Center operations and makes it possible for the Space Foundation to offer community and school programs that improve our collective knowledge of our universe and the scientific principles that govern it and of the history, future and benefits of space exploration and utilization.
+The Space Foundation Discovery Center is a resource for students, educators, our community and visitors.
+The admission fee supports Discovery Center operations and makes it possible for the Space Foundation to offer community and school programs that improve our knowledge of our universe and the scientific principles that govern it and of the history, future and benefits of space exploration and utilization.

 Our regular operating hours are posted on the Space Foundation website and, under normal circumstances, we will be open as posted.
 Occasionally, we may have to close for inclement weather, private functions or issues that affect access to the building.
 In those cases, we will post closing information on the Space Foundation website here.